 A 12-item version, the Short Form-12 (SF-12) is also widely used.
 It was created by the developer of the SF-36 and found to have good reliability and validity (Ware J et al., 1996).

 Scoring: There are 36 items and measures of health across three domains - functional status, well-being and overall perceptions of health.
 The scoring system for the SF-36 is relatively complex and generates subscale scores for physical functioning, role limitations due to physical problems, bodily pain, general health perceptions, vitality, social functioning, role-limitations due to emotional problems, and mental health.

-There is no single overall score for the SF-36, instead, it generates 8 subscales and two summary scores.
-The physical component and the mental component summary scores, can also be derived from the SF-36.
+There is no single overall score for the SF-36, instead, it generates two summary scores (physical health and mental health) and 8 subscales.
 There are weighted sums of the questions in their section.
 Each scale is transformed into a 0-100 scale.
-The lower the score the more disability.
-Scores are also converted to z scores for comparison with general population.
+The lower the score the worse the disability.
+Scores are also converted to z scores for comparison with the general population.

 Administration: Administration time is approximately 10 minutes.
 The SF-36 is a structured, self-report questionnaire that the patient can generally complete with little or no intervention from an interviewer.
 However, patients with visual or upper extremity impairments may need to have the SF-36 administered by a trained interviewer.